Financial Aid Terms and Conditions

 These “Financial Aid Terms and Conditions” apply to all programs of study regardless of program completion length (i.e. 3 years, 4 years, etc.).

 Freshmen/Transfer academic merit-based scholarships are “locked in” once a student begins their undergraduate study at Cedarville.
 These scholarships are awarded based on the eligibility criteria and deadlines for each.

 - Note: Once enrolled, a student will never be moved up to a higher scholarship level nor moved down to a lower scholarship level for any reason.

-A student must be enrolled full-time (minimum 12 undergraduate credit hours per semester at Cedarville for undergraduate students) to receive institutional financial aid.
+A student must be enrolled full-time (minimum 12 undergraduate, degree-seeking credit hours per semester at Cedarville for undergraduate students) to receive institutional financial aid.
 Institutional aid is not prorated for part-time students.